fperrin/i-dunno/README.md

   and zero or more of the following options:

-  - *`I_DUNNO_NO_PADDING`*: do not pad the bitstream when allocating codepoints forming the I-DUNNO representation.
+  - *`I_DUNNO_NO_PADDING`*: do not pad the bitstream when allocating codepoints forming the I-DUNNO representation,

+  - *`I_DUNNO_RANDOMIZE`*: randomize the list of codepoints considered when forming I-DUNNO representation.

 ## RETURN VALUE